trviph/saigon/content/en/posts/data-normalization.md

 +++
-draft = true
-title = "Data Modeling - Normalization"
-date = "2025-05-08T20:25:00+07:00"
-lastmod = "2025-05-09T22:28:00+07:00"
+title = "Data Normalization in Relational Databases" date = "2025-05-08T20:25:00+07:00" lastmod = "2025-05-09T22:28:00+07:00"
 author = "trviph"
 cover = ""
-tags = ["data-modeling", "data-consistency", "data-redundancy"] keywords = ["data-modeling", "data-consistency", "data-redundancy"] showFullContent = false readingTime = true hideComments = false toc = true
+tags = ["data-normalization", "data-consistency", "data-redundancy"] keywords = ["data-normalization", "data-consistency", "data-redundancy"] showFullContent = false readingTime = true hideComments = false toc = true
 +++

-As software engineers, we deal with data abstraction everyday.
+As software engineers, we deal with data abstraction every day.
 Trying to make sense of fuzzy real-world concepts and abstract them into structured information such as variables, functions, classes, structs, etc. that can be processed by software.
 Working with data almost always involve storing them into some sort of data storage, one such type of storage is relational databases, often called SQL databases.
 In this post we will take a ride through the normal forms, from the first to fourth, of relational database to learn what they are, why they are good, and why they can be bad.

 ## First normal form